 Fitness has been a priority in the past three years because I feel good when I feel fit.
-After a year of walking back to basic fitness, I then joined the pool and swam for the next year – around 1km each time.
-Then I upped my membership to inclusive and I've pretty much gone to the University of B'ham Sport + Leisure centre two to three times a week since 2018, for:
+After a year of walking back to basic fitness, I then joined the pool and swam for the next year – getting up to around 1km each time.
+Then I upped my membership to inclusive and I've pretty much gone to the University of B'ham Sport & Fitness centre two to three times a week since 2018, trying various things:

 - tai chi

 - walking netball

 - over-50s circuits

 - aqua fitness